Norton Rose Fulbright South Africa Inc

 Related services and key industries

-Carol is a senior associate in the admiralty and transport team based in Durban.
+Carol is a director in the admiralty and transport team based in Durban.

 Carol focusses on shipping, admiralty and international trade issues as well as marine, transport & logistics insurance.